 List of content you will read in this article:

 Nano is the most simple text editor for Linux that is command-line based.
-It includes all of the usual text editor functionality, such as syntax highlighting, multiple buffers, search and replacements with regular expression support, typo correction, and UTF-8 encoding.
-When you have copied any text, you need to know how to paste it.
-In this guide, we have guided tutorials on how to copy and paste using the shortcut keys available in the nano text editor.
+It includes the usual text editor functionality, such as syntax highlighting, multiple buffers, search and replacements with regular expression support, typo correction, and UTF-8 encoding.
+When you have copied any text, you need to know how to paste in the nano editor.
+This tutorial shows you how nano paste works using the shortcut keys available in the nano text editor.

-In a nano text editor, we can copy using the following steps:
+Method 1: In a nano text editor, we can paste using the following steps:

 - Set the target by moving the cursor to the beginning of the text and pressing CTRL + 6.